-Squaw Lake is a 5 mile out and back trail located near Klamath Falls, OR and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from June until October.
+Squaw Lake Trail is a 4.1 mile moderately trafficked out and back trail located near Klamath Falls, OR that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is accessible from June until October.

 We hiked this trail for National Trail Day.
 It was still pretty early in the season up there, so the mosquito situation wasn't too bad yet.
 The trailhead is within the Four Mile Lake camp area, and the road up there is gravel, about 1.5 cars wide, and well maintained.
 As another reviewer mentioned, you start on the Badger Trail, which eventually forks into the Squaw Lake trail.
 Because we went so early in June, there was still a lot of snow on the trail, and at one point, a section of the trail was washed out with melting snow.
 We made it about a half-mile past Orris and Norris ponds before hitting a large stretch of snow that we didn't feel like post-holing through.
 I was disappointed not to make it to the Squaw Lake goal, so maybe we'll try it again later in the summer.